feateq/feateq.github.io/_posts/2025-04-09-post1-stress-tensor.md

 Most readers are already familiar with the well-known cube that illustrates the stress components.
 However, this cube is not a physical block of material extracted from the body; rather, it is a convenient representation of the stress field at a point, depicted using three mutually perpendicular planes defined by the base vectors (e1, e2, e3).

 ![blog_post_images](/post_imgs/post1_img1.jpg){:style="display:block; margin-left:auto; margin-right:auto"}
+*Ref: Khennane A., Introduction to Finite Element Analysis Using Matlab and Abaqus*{: .right}

 Due to static equilibrium conditions and the absence of body torques, the stress tensor is both real-symmetric.
 This symmetry ensures that the moments acting on an infinitesimal element are balanced.